CityOfZion/mithackton/README.md

   The worlds isn't what it used to be anymore, oh nonono.
 We don't need another blog/email/chat on the blockchain.
 </p>
 <p align="center">
   Much better use of your amazing brain!
-But careful with the greed Job, in CoZ work comes first.
+But careful with the greed Joe, in CoZ work comes first.
 </p>

 <ul>